 When cooking for a large group, it can be a challenge to please everyone.
 This is especially true if you’re cooking with ingredients like celery.

 If you want to make celery more appetizing for your friends that dislike it, here are some easy ways to do so.
-These tips are also very helpful for parents to get their children to eat vegetables in general.

-1. Cut the celery very thinly
+1. Cut the celery very small pieces

 The fact that I was not able to see it stopped me from refusing the food from the get-go.
 Although the taste might still be there, it’s not so overpowering.